Let’s take a brief look at what you can expect to learn in each lesson within the Injection Wells and Sustainable Energy Systems course.

-The first lesson in the emerging trends course provides an introduction to different classes of underground injection wells and their primary application.
-The course explains primacy, class I, class II, class III, class IV, class V and class VI wells, and the importance of particular classes to oil and gas operations and geothermal energy.
-An in-depth segment within the underground injection lesson explains the use of of various injection techniques to enhance production.
-Specific lessons discuss the role of carbon dioxide injection, both for enhanced oil recovery and storage, in the move toward sustainability.
+The first lesson in the Injection Wells and Sustainable Energy Systems course introduces underground injection wells (UIC) and their primary applications.
+The course provides a brief overview of regulatory issues, including primacy, describes the different classes of injection wells, and discusses the importance of particular classes to oil and gas operations and geothermal energy.
+An in-depth segment within the underground injection lesson explains the use of various injection techniques to enhance the recovery of oil and gas.

-The next lesson covers induced seismicity: often low magnitude earthquakes caused by human activity such as geothermal energy access, wastewater injections, hydraulic fracturing.
+The next lesson covers induced seismicity: often low magnitude earthquakes caused by human activity such as geothermal energy access, wastewater injections, and hydraulic fracturing.
 This lesson includes foundational information on seismic waves, the earthquake measurement process, a brief history of natural earthquakes, and the geomechanics of fluid injection.
-A case study references induced seismicity at the DFW Airport, and the public’s concerns over petroleum operations.
+A case study references induced seismicity at the DFW Airport and the public’s concerns over petroleum operations.